-Submitted by Privacy Office 3/12/13
+Submitted by Privacy Office 12/9/2020

-- To access your health information – You can ask for access to (read or obtain a copy of) your health information.
+- Access your health information – You can ask for access to (read or obtain a copy of) your health information.
 Some exceptions exist; for example, you may not be able to access notes from mental health therapy sessions or information that might endanger you or someone else.
 Generally, access or a copy can be provided to you within 30 days, although time extensions are sometimes allowable under HIPAA.
 You can also ask for information in an electronic or paper format.
-If the clinic or hospital is able to provide the information in the format requested, it must do so.
+If the doctor's office, clinic or hospital is able to provide the information in the format requested, it must do so.

 - Request confidential communications – You can ask the doctor's office, clinic or hospital to contact you in a particular manner.
 For example, you may ask to be contacted at work instead of home, or to have correspondence mailed in an envelope rather than on a post card.
 If the request is reasonable, the doctor's office, clinic or hospital must honor the request.
 There may be specific instructions from the clinic or hospital for how to make your request.